michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 ```

 This will start the compiler in **incremental mode**, using whatever `<path>`
 you've provided as the incremental compilation cache directory.
+We are also
+working on a [cargo subcommand to make this smoother](#tool), letting you just
+write `cargo incremental build`.
+Once things are working reliably, of course,
+incremental compilation will be available through the default
+`cargo build` command.

-With all that being said, incremental compilation is **not production-ready** yet:
+With that being said, incremental compilation is **not production-ready** yet:
 You might see crashes, you might see cases where there is no actual reduction
 in compile times and, most importantly, we still have to write extensive
 regression tests that make sure that incrementally compiled programs are